HewlettPackard/nvthreads/README.md

  and [Heap Layers: An Extensible Memory Allocation Infrastructure](https://github.com/emeryberger/Heap-Layers).
  - This work was supported in part by Hewlett Packard Labs, the National Science Foundation under grant TC-1117065,
 TWC-1421910, and the European Research Council under grant FP7-617805.

+### Note ###

+To make sure you start from a clean NVthreads environment, delete the following files before running your test:

+ - /tmp/nvlib.crash
+ - /mnt/ramdisk/nvthreads/